VincenzoMuolo/vincenzomuolo/README.md

 The project webpage is currently hosted and accessible at this link  [HERE :link:](https://pepper4storytelling.altervista.org/index.php)

+### 📱 Sala Giochi
+In this university project we developed an application with Android Studio consisting of a collection of mini-games.
+Each team member created a game and contributed to the frontend and backend implementation of the app.
+The app includes an online database that stores game results and displays them on a scoreboard, as well as a local database that allows for offline data storage.

 ### 🧑‍⚕️ Pronuntia (⚙️ in progress)
 In this university project, we developed a website that provides speech therapists with a platform for handling patients and therapies.
 The website allows therapists to manage medical history tests, create targeted therapies for individual patients, perform diagnoses, and schedule appointments.
 It also features a client interface for patients to interact with the therapists.